-Creating a Lactation Space
+Creating and Maintaining a Lactation Space

 The Penn Lactation Support Program requires that schools and centers provide eligible faculty and staff with appropriate space for lactation responsibilities, as described in Penn’s Lactation Policy.